DavidPickles/jottings/raw-book-club-record.md

 ### All That is Solid: How the Great Housing Disaster Defines Our Times, and What We Can Do About It by Danny Dorling
 rating: 6
 - Important topic.
-- Mixed reception in the group, some thought it lacked any economic sophistication.
+- Mixed reception in the group, some thought it lacked sufficient economic sophistication.
 ### Debt: The First 5000 Years by David Graeber
 rating: 9 warning
 - Extraordinary book, full of fascinating ideas of vital importance.
 Rich in anthropological stories and analyses, and a revisionist history of the world from the perspective of the concept of debt.